-posted at Sunday, October 19th, 2014 at 8:00 AM | Reviews, Young Adult
+posted at Sunday, October 19th, 2014 at 8:00 AM | Reviews, Sadie Hawkins Sunday, Young Adult

-I received this book for free from Publisher in exchange for an honest review.
+I received this book for free from BEA in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-Series: Dissonance #1
+Series: The Raven Cycle #1

 “There are only two reasons a non-seer would see a spirit on St. Mark’s Eve,” Neeve said.
 “Either you’re his true love . . . or you killed him.”

 It is freezing in the churchyard, even before the dead arrive.

 Every year, Blue Sargent stands next to her clairvoyant mother as the soon-to-be dead walk past.
 Blue herself never sees them—not until this year, when a boy emerges from the dark and speaks directly to her.